On The Mean Field Games System With the Lateral Cauchy Data via Carleman Estimates

-This estimate implies uniqueness of the solution of the MFGS with the lateral Cauchy data.
-Unlike the conventional case of the MFGS, see, e.g. \cite{A}, we do not use a knowledge of neither the terminal condition $u\left( x,T\right) $ nor the initial condition $m\left( x,0\right) .$ We also refer to two recent publications \cite{Liu1,Liu2}, which discuss a quite surprising and interesting case of the uniqueness of the inverse problem of the reconstruction of the interaction term of the MFGS using certain measurement maps.

-Our main tool are two new Carleman estimates for the above two parabolic equations, which we derive here.
-Carleman estimates were introduced in the theory of MFGS\ in \cite{KA,KMFG}.
-In these works, Lipschitz stability estimates for the MFGS with either extra terminal condition \cite{KA} or extra initial condition \cite{KMFG} were proven.
-Those estimates implied uniqueness.
-We note that prior to \cite{KA,KMFG} uniqueness results for the MFGS were proven only under some restrictive assumptions, like, e.g. monotonicity condition \cite{Bardi}.
+These estimates immediately imply uniqueness of the solution of that problem.
+The main tool here is again the tool of Carleman estimates.

+Recently H\"{o}lder and Lipschitz stability estimates were obtained in \cite {MFG5,MFG6} for some coefficient inverse problems for the MFGS using the framework of the paper \cite{BukhKlib}.
+In \cite{BukhKlib} Carleman estimates were introduced in the field of coefficient inverse problems for the first time, also, see, e.g. \cite{Ksurvey,Yam} and the book \cite{KL} for this method.
+In \cite{MFG7} the forward problem of \cite{MFG1} with the data (\ref{1.2}) is solved numerically via a globally convergent so-called convexification method.
+In \cite{MFG8} a coefficient inverse problem for the MFGS is numerically solved by another version of the convexification method.
+Convexification is also based on Carleman estimates.
+See, e.g. the book \cite {KL} for a detailed description of both the technique of \cite{BukhKlib} and the convexification method.

+While the above cited works \cite{MFG1}-\cite{MFG8} study the MFGS for the case of the data generated by a single measurement event, publications \cite {Liu1,Liu2,Liu3} are concerned with proofs of uniqueness theorems for the MFGS for the case of the data generated by multiple measurements.

-In the case of a single parabolic equation with the lateral Cauchy data, H \"{o}lder stability estimates are well known, see, e.g. \cite {KT,Ksurvey,KL,LRS,Yam}.
-However, there are three main difficulties of the MFGS, as compared with the case of a single parabolic PDE:
+There are three main difficulties of the MFGS, as compared with a single parabolic PDE: